 Before putting on your mask, try to always keep your face clean and free from any extra oils, dirt, or even makeup.
 Since masks are known to be tight and rub against your skin, it creates an environment that promotes dirty skin developing bacteria and yeast, that end up causing those pesky pimples.
-Combat this by using an exfoliating cleanser like WOW Skin Science Ubtan Foaming Face Wash.
-It is curated with a naturally powerful blend of exfoliators to rid your pores of impurities, and help brighten your skin tone!
+Combat this by using an exfoliating cleanser like WOW Skin Science Apple Cider Vinegar Face Wash W/ Brush.
+It is curated with a naturally powerful blend of clarifying apple cider vinegar to rid your pores of impurities, balance pH levels, and hydrate your skin!

 Be sure to seal in your skin’s moisture with an appropriate moisturizer for your skin type (more lightweight if you have oily/acne prone skin, and a thicker hydrating formula for more dry/sensitive skin).
 This layer of moisturizer will help act as a barrier against friction and tension from the mask to avoid these problem areas from getting worse.
 If you have certain areas around your face that experience extra friction or chafing, try to add a layer of petroleum jelly or thick balm to create a physical barrier and protect the skin underneath from your mask.

 Balance Your Skin